davisinstai/Processing-Text-With-Spacy-Two/README.md

 * To review basic NLP tasks for words using dictionaries, sets, lists and file read/write.

 Here are the steps you should do to successfully complete this project:
 1. From moodle, accept the assignment.
-2. Open and set up a code space (install a python kernal and select it).
+Open and set up a code space (install a python kernal and select it).
-3. Complete the notebook and commit it to Github.
+2. Complete the notebook and commit it to Github.
 Make sure to answer all questions, and to commit the notebook in a "run" state!
+3. I wrote the comments; you write the code!
+Complete spacy-on-files.py.
+Run it on the command line using % `python spacy-on-nlp.py`.
+Run it once using `c*.txt` as the file pattern and once using `files.zip` as the file pattern.
+For the latter case, use `ark:__27927_phznswfkrxz` as the document you want analyses for.
+Commit the `doc`, `table` and `statistics` for each of those documents.
 4. Edit the README.md file.
 Provide your name, your class year, links to/descriptions of any extensions and a list of resources.
-Make sure to paste the output from running spacy-on-files.py!
 5. Commit your code often.
 We will take the last commit before the deadline as your submission of the project.

 For extra credit: